MSc Computational Biology

 Sources of Funding

-The School of Medicine, Dentistry and Biomedical Sciences at Queen’s University Belfast are offering a limited number of studentships to cover international fees only for a one year full time Masters commencing October 2013.
+The School of Medicine, Dentistry and Biomedical Sciences at Queen’s University Belfast are delighted to offer a limited number of studentships.
+These studentships will cover international tuition fees only for a one year full time Masters commencing October 2014 in the School of Medicine Dentistry & Biomedical Sciences.

 How to Apply